Jamie-Andrews1/Jamie-Andrews1/README.md

 ### 👋 Hi, Im Jamie Andrews a self taught developer learning all aspects of web and software development to create useful applications for myself and others to use and enjoy.

 # About Me
-I got started in development at the begining of 2020 previously I had only built computers, configured them and earned a comptia A+ certificate.
+I got started in development at the beginning of 2020 previously I had only built computers, configured them and earned a comptia A+ certificate.
 I began learning Html, Css and Javascript then NodeJs as a backend language.
 I used what I knew to build a site for my wifes business to save on the money she would spend on wix, just before I had picked up React and used Gatsby.
 I went about building the site in nextjs and used Typescript.

 I have been enjoying learning C and improving my backend knowledge with Nodejs and .NET, while also keeping up to date with Typescript and css newest features.
 I use Fedora as my OS and VS Code as my IDE.